Surfshark vs ExpressVPN: which VPN is better?

 Third-party audits are a great way to determine whether a service truly delivers its promises.

-Surfshark VPN has been audited by Cure53 (twice), which extensively researched its server infrastructure, browser extensions, and overall security of the tool.
+Surfshark VPN has been audited by Cure53 (twice) since 2018, which extensively researched its server infrastructure, browser extensions, and overall security of the tool.
+Its privacy policy has also been audited by the Deloitte firm, proving its reliability.

 Speed comparison: which is faster, Surfshark or ExpressVPN?